miitestingacc/keeganturnerdev.github.io/_posts/2024-02-03-Install Let's Encrypt SSL certificate on your web server.md

 remember to temporarily open up HTTP and HTTPS access for all IP addresses to allow Let's Encrypt to access the server to complete the installation

+<a href="https://xneelo.co.za/help-centre/cloud/add-a-rule-to-a-security-group/" target="_blank">How to add a rule to a Cloud Security Group </a>

 Create the Certificate

 ```